bdamota/README-Generator/README-demo.md

 Find and fix bugs and suggest improvements.

 ## Tests:
-An example test would be to check usability and user experience.
+An example test would be to check usability and user experience by having users fill out a survey after taking quiz.

 ## Site:
 https://bdamota.github.io/Code-Quiz/